 Stress Incontinence Treatment in Marietta, GA

-Suffering from stress urinary incontinence can be very frustrating, fortunately, there are both surgical and non-surgical treatment options personalized for your needs.
+Stress urinary incontinence can be very frustrating.
+Fortunately, there are both surgical and non-surgical treatment options personalized for your needs.
 If you would like to discuss your treatment options for stress urinary incontinence, contact Dr. Nikolas Symbas to schedule your consultation at our urology clinic in Marietta, GA.
 Because of Dr. Symbas' experience, many patients drive from Woodstock, Roswell, Alpharetta, and Kennesaw to recieve treatment for urinary incontinence.
 To schedule your consultation, please call (770) 428-4475 or request an appointment online today.

 Treatment Options for Stress Urinary Incontinence

 “Women with severe urinary incontinence pay $900 annually for routine incontinence care.”
 1

 Non-surgical Treatment Options for Stress Urinary Incontinence

 When women first start to experience bladder leakage, often the first option they look at is liners or pads.

 Many women feel they can manage their day-to-day bladder leakage with liners, pads, disposable or reusable underwear.
 While pads do provide some degree of protection and discreet management, they do not try to improve your bladder function, unlike other treatment options.

 Before or in conjunction with other treatment options, a specialist will often suggest lifestyle changes to help decrease bladder leakage:

 - Lose weight: Carrying extra weight can have an impact on bladder leakage.
 You may benefit from losing even a small amount of weight.